 Purchasing your child's acceptance of your move by promising them (or giving them) many unearned things will NOT benefit them in the future.
 You must have a wealth management plan and your kids must know that whether they live with much or little, they will be provided for and they are SAFE with you.

-Parents: moving overseas with kids doesn't have to be a nightmare - it truly doesn't
+Moving overseas with kids doesn't have to be a nightmare.
+It truly doesn't.

 Your child will trust you if you take the steps outlined on this, and the previous two pages of this section.
 Trusting you is THE KEY to accepting your decision and learning to live fully, love you and themselves, and feel they BELONG no matter what their destination is.